-Our bushland is made up of native plants which together form different vegetation communities that cover large areas of the Northern Beaches.
-Our bushland is vital habitat for native animals from the threatened pygmy possums and powerful owls, to the common swamp wallaby and ring tail possum.
-The plants in bushland areas clean our air and together with the soil, filter the water running into our waterways.
+Our bushland is made up of native plants which form different vegetation communities that cover large areas of the Northern Beaches.
+Our bushland is vital habitat for native animals, from the threatened Pygmy Possums and Powerful Owls, to the Common Swamp Wallaby and Ring Tail Possum.
+The plants in bushland areas clean the air we breathe and together with the soil, filter the water running into our waterways.

-Your bushland and the environment need volunteers.
-Get involved and you can make a big difference.
+Your bushland and the environment needs volunteers.
+Get involved and make a difference.

-We care for our valuable bushland that is home to numerous native plants and animals.
+We care for our valuable bushland that is home to numerous plants and animals.

 Photo: Jayden Walsh

 Wildlife Protection Areas are public places set apart to protect vulnerable native wildlife from the impact of cats and dogs.